Mykel106/SOC-BlueLab/README.md

 Hopeful End Result

 A working lab plus a folder of documented "Incidents".
 Each one showing an attack technique, the raw evidence in Splunk, and a clear write up explaining it.
 Showing a portfolio that i can actually do the technical work and communicate it.

+What I have Learned:

+- Learned that Virtual Box VM default to NAT networking, this isolates them from the reset of the home network.
+I had to switch to Bridged Adapter mode so the VM could reach Splunk on the host and would later be reachable by Kali(my Attack Box) too.